 The Tollam, sometimes pronounced ‘Tolm’ or simply referred to as giants, are large humanoids with highly dense muscular tissue, thick and durable skin, incredible stamina, redundant organs, and impressive recovery faculties.
 They display a wide variety of slightly bestial facial features, with flat or elongated features, wild eyes, broad mouths, sharp canines and almost fur like hair.
 Average Tollam height is 2.3 meters.
 The Tollam claim to have been created by Oto, the Warrior, as a demonstration of martial prowess, but other stories suggest they were created by the humans of the great empire as soldiers and servants.
-The Tollam are the only quasi-human species that has it’s own distinct territory and culture.
+The Tollam are the only quasi-human species that has it’s own distinct territory and large scale culture.

 Tollam are gigantic muscular humanoids renowned for their strength, resilience, and devotion to the arts of war and combat.
 Standing 2.3 meters (7.5ft) tall on average, and far broader than those few humans of equivalent height, Tollam strength and stamina are well documented and even the average Tollam is enormously powerful compared to other species, capable of nearly impossible feats of brawn.

 The physical structure of Tollam varies slightly between female and male.
 While the average height for both is the same, the muscle mass is often higher in males than females.
 Females tend to possess denser muscle mass, better senses and enhanced reaction times in comparison with males.
 Accordingly, where male Tollam excel at front-line assault and infantry duties, females are more often found in scouting and reconnaissance units and using ranged combat implements such as bows and spears.
 This is not universal and the variance is not significant enough to truly handicap either group.

 Tollam can live up to 300 years in age but many do not make it past their first century due to their affection for combat, adventurism, and dangerous sport.